Wellsite-Navigator/version-generator/README.md

 - `commitHash`: The current commit hash
 - `appReleaseVersion`: The app release version (only major.minor.patch) for mobile app versioning
 - `androidVersionCode`: The Android version code (only available when android input is true)
+- `iosBuildNumber`: The iOS build number (only available when ios input is true)

 ## How it works